Thank you for always buying me new clothes at the start of the school year. I know my new clothes often meant you went without.

 When I was very young – think elementary-school age – I used to make my mom breakfast in bed for Mother’s Day.
 Thinking back, this makes me laugh because the breakfasts I served could not have been anywhere near good.
 Breakfast definitely consisted of a bowl of Cheerios and toast, but I don’t remember what else I made.

 I can’t imagine those Cheerios were anything but soggy and the toast anything but cold by the time I carried it up to her room.
-Though I likely thought I was surprising Mom with breakfast in bed on Mother’s Day, I’m sure she heard me banging around in the kitchen and used the ample warning to steel herself for a few bites of soggy cereal and cold toast.
+I thought I was surprising Mom with breakfast in bed on Mother’s Day, although I’m sure she heard me banging around in the kitchen and used the ample warning to steel herself for a few bites of soggy cereal and cold toast.

 - For the Coffee-Bourbon Caramel Sauce